 The Orrest Head walk is a out and back walk near Lake Windermere and the views from the top are among the finest in the Lake District.
 The whole walk takes about an hour and in dry weather trainers or flat shoes are sufficient.
 The first part of the route is on a clearly marked uphill trail, but it is not particularly steep or long.
 I have also suggested this short walk as part of an itinerary for a one day visit to the Lake District.
 From the top of Orrest Head, it is possible to take an alternative route down the back of the hill to make this walk into a loop.
 This would take a little longer than the out and back route and if it has been raining, it can be quite boggy on the way down, so boots would be required.

 The starting point is just across the road from the Railway Station in the village of Windermere.
 Cross the road and the path is marked.
 Follow the trail up.
-Most of the main trail is broken tarmac, but the last 100 metres is a bit steeper and rockier.
+Most of the main trail is broken tarmac or gravel, but the last 100 metres is a bit steeper and rockier.
 There are one or two options as the trail winds its way up the hill, but they all end up at the top.
 Watch out for the Gruffalo!

 At the top, admire the view!
 On a clear day from Orrest Head you can see right across to the Langdales and it is beautiful.
 Unfortunately it was a little hazy when I took these photos, but still impressive.